GregorR/style/STYLE.md

-4. **~~Active voice.~~** What style guide authors are, I assume, *trying* to convey in banishing the passive voice is that one should not “bury the lead”.
+4. **~~Active voice.~~** What style guide authors are, I assume, *trying* to convey in banishing the passive voice is that one should not “bury the lede”.
 In a CS paper, the form “the benchmarks were run on an Intel workstation” is correct, even though it is the passive form: the benchmarks are the critical detail here, and the passive formation is simply because of how the transitive verb “run” works.
 Rewriting it to the active “I/we ran